In this Article

 |State||Median Salary||Bottom 10%||Top 10%|

-The job outlook through 2029 predicts growth in this field of 6%, which is faster than the 4% average overall job growth over the same period.
-The 138,000 jobs reported in 2019 are expected to rise by another 8,400 jobs over the decade.
+The job outlook through 2030 predicts growth in this field of 17%, which is faster than the 8% average overall job growth over the same period.

 Masters says the salary that gerontology degree-earners can expect will depend mostly on the position, the education, and the employer.
 “A non-profit will pay less than a for-profit company with more resources,” she says.